 5 - You will also see fashion shows and editorials.
 Not all fashion blogs are personal style blogs.
 Some, like Dress Code: High Fashion, highlight fashion shows, advertisements and editorials.
 This is a great way to get deep into the fashion groove and be inspired by top designer’s personal visions.

 6 - You will connect with other people.
 Blogging is all about communication.
 If you comment on a blog, that blog owner (if they are a nice, considerate sort of person) will comment on your blog.
 The next thing you know you’ll be tweeting each other, and then one day you’ll meet in person.
-And voila!
+Voila!
 A friendship is born.
 Think I’m being silly?
-Think again.
-It’s happened to me.
+It’s happened to me several times now.

 7 - You will learn how to dress well on less.
 Magazines are lovely and celebrities are beautiful, but most of the clothes worn by singers and actresses are very, very, expensive.
 Having worn some high-end designer clothing, I can promise you it looks a lot better than the stuff I buy at Ross or even the mid-level apparel I buy at Macy’s.
 Most of the women who post on the web have a budget just like you and I do.
 Lots of them look fabulous in clothes they picked up at thrift stores and garage sales.
 You can too.
 Can’t believe it?
 Check out The Citizen Rosebud for thrifted fabulousness.

 8 - You will learn DIY techniques.
 Lot of blogger post their “how to’s” as well as outfit posts.
 It’s a fun, and budget friendly, way to create new things for your wardrobe.